brittanyrw/git/README.md

 ## 🤔 What is Git?
 <img src="imgs/hearding-cats.gif" alt="Gif of someone attempting to heard a bunch of kittens and failing" width="500">

 Git is a version control system used to track and manage changes made to files.
 This tool allows teams to work more efficently together and avoid mistakes that might arise from conflicting code, bugs and so on.
-Git helps engineers track:
+Benefits of using version control include:

-* **What** has been changed
+* Ability to track **what** code has been changed
-* **Who** has changed it
+* Ability to see **who** has changed it
-* **When** it was changed
+* Ability to see **when** it was changed
-* **Revert** to previous versions if a bug is found
+* And the option to revert to previous versions if needed

-* Further Reading:
+Further Reading:
   * [What is Version Control?](https://www.atlassian.com/git/tutorials/what-is-version-control)
   * [Github Git Guide](https://github.com/git-guides/)